The Fogotten Highlander by Alistair Urquhart

 Readers of this blog will remember my introduction to this book.
 If not, the story can be found here.

 Chris Geraghty is a first generation Australian, with Irish-Catholic parents from Galway in Western Ireland.
 He inadvertently ticked a form whilst in a Catholic primary school which indicated he would consider becoming a Marist Brother or a monk.
 Immediately, he states the Church swooped down upon him, telling the young Geraghty that he was going to be a priest.
-Soimewhat flattered by this Geraghty found himself, at the age of twelve, ushered in the Junior Seminary at St. Columbas in Springwood.
+Soimewhat flattered by this Geraghty found himself, at the age of twelve, ushered into the Junior Seminary at St. Columbas in Springwood.

 As a priest, and after a suitable tenure as a curate in suburban Sydney, Geraghty returned to the seminary as a doctoral student, eaning the degree Doctor of Divinity.
 Thus the 26 year old Reverend Doctor Geraghty DD, ultimately re-entered the seminary as a professor to teach seminarians.
 At no time was given any direction or assistance of how to teach, what subjects should be covered, what should not be covered and so on.
-Immediately, he was drawn into conflict with the Head of School, who was quite mad, and who rarely sopke to him, except to bully or harass him.
+Immediately, he was drawn into conflict with the Head of School, who was really quite mad, and who rarely sopke to him, except to bully or harass him.
 Ultimately, Geraghty threatened to “punch him in the nose.”

 The situation became quite untenable as Geraghty learnt that hat there was a persistent clerical culture, enshrined in Canon Law since 1922, requiring strict confidentiality about clergy sex crimes on children.
 Cardinal Josef Ratzinger, later Pope Benedict XVI, was the Prefect of the Congregation for the Doctrine of the Faith for 25 years.
 It was his Congregation that was in charge of administering the “secret of the Holy Office”, that forbade Church investigators and others, from revealing any information they had received to anyone, including the police, on pain of excommunication.
 Ratzinger wrote to the Catholic bishops to change some of the procedures, but again imposing “pontifical secrecy”, where excommunication was still possible rather than automatic.
 It was only in 2010, after cover up scandals were breaking out all over the world, then as Pope, he adopted as general Church law a policy recommended to him in 1996 by Australian bishops, which dictated the notification of police about what the Pope himself called “heinous crimes”.
 Secrecy was designed to protect the good name of the Church, whilst a professor at Springwood, Geraghty found he was floundering in this cover up culture.